cloudtruth/terraform-provider-cloudtruth/docs/data-sources/parameters.md

 ### Optional

-- `as_of` (String) Filter for all parameter values defined 'as of' the specified ISO 8601 date, mutually exclusive with 'tag'
+- `as_of` (String) Filter for all parameter values defined 'as of' the specified RFC3333 date, mutually exclusive with 'tag'
 - `environment` (String) The CloudTruth Environment
 - `project` (String) The CloudTruth Project
 - `tag` (String) Filter for parameter values matching a specific tag, mutually exclusive with 'as_of'